 - Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA)

-- Any other forms your local court requires.
+- Any other forms the local court requires

-How to Establish Temporary Guardianship for Minor Children
+How to Establish Temporary Guardianship for Minors in California

-In order to establish temporary guardianship of a minor, the following forms must be completed and submitted to the court clerk at the same time as the Petition for Legal Guardianship.
+In order to establish temporary guardianship of a minor, the guardian must complete the following forms and submit them to the court clerk at the same time as the Petition for Legal Guardianship:

-- Any other forms your local court requires.
+- Any other forms the local court requires

-If you are in need for legal paperwork to establish an informal or legal guardian of a minor child, contact A People’s Choice.
-We are happy to provide you more information on the different types of guardianship for minor children and discuss how we can help you.
-The Judicial Council of California has also published a pamphlet that offers a good overview of California guardianship and guardianship alternatives.
+If you are in need of legal paperwork to establish an informal or legal guardian of a minor child, contact A People’s Choice.
+We are happy to provide you with more information on the different types of guardianship for minor children and discuss how we can help you.
+Additionally, for more information, check out the The Judicial Council of California’s pamphlet.
+This document offers a good overview of California guardianship and guardianship alternatives.